williamgregorio/eddm-route-exporter/README.md

-# EDDM Route Exporter Extension
+# USPS EDDM Route Exporter Chrome Extension

 Saves times, by exporting route data from eddm.usps.com into a csv.